 As a rule of thumb (and every child is different!), we’ve found that our under 10 year olds are unlikely to want to cycle more than about 30 kilometres per day over successive days, even when it’s flat.
 As our kids have edged closer to 10, we’ve increased this a bit, with the odd longer day thrown in.
 You will know your kids and what’s right for your family, but we’ve found this kind of distance is a good benchmark for our kids.
 More on mileage below!

 If you’re booking with a family cycling holiday provider, ask them whether there are alternative routes or if there are short-cuts you can take if you get on the trip and then find it’s too demanding for your kids.
 (This article contains more info on other things you should check before you book an organised trip).

 Babies/toddlers are heavy!
-Even if you wouldn’t normally choose an easy flat destination, you‘ll be grateful for it if you’re carrying/pulling them around.
+If you’ve got your kids in a bike trailer or tag-a-long, even if you wouldn’t normally choose an easy flat destination, you‘ll be grateful for it if you’re carrying/pulling them around.

 Likewise, once the kids are on their own bikes, avoid having your holiday ruined by moaning: go for somewhere flat.

 If you’re with older/fitter children, they may be able to cope with more varied terrain.
-However, we still wouldn’t suggest the Alps as a first cycling holiday destination!
+However, we still wouldn’t suggest the Alps as a first cycling holiday for families!

 Family cycle routes

 If you’re on this website, your natural preference is likely to be for the road.
 However… if you’re with young children and want this to be a holiday where everyone cycles, off-road trails are likely to be less stressful.